shawnricecake/draft-attention/README.md

 Prompts are all from the <a href="https://github.com/Tencent/HunyuanVideo/blob/main/assets/PenguinVideoBenchmark.csv">Penguin Video Benchmark</a>.

-Videos are generated with sparsity 90%, seed 42, using Hunyuan model in 768p.
+Videos are generated with sparsity 90%, seed 42, using Hunyuan model in 768p on A100 GPU.

 ## 🚀 Quick Start